-Use social media to your advantage: Social media is a powerful networking tool that can help you along your job search, if you use it the right way.
+Use social media to your advantage: When used correctly, social media is a powerful networking tool that can help you with your job search.

 References: Strong references help employers learn more about you and your employment history.
 This can be a valuable resource when job hunting.
 Asking previous employers in your home country to provide references can go a long way to landing you a job in Canada.

 Follow up: In a competitive job market, checking in with the employer and showing enthusiasm for the job can set you apart.
 You can follow up after submitting your resume to demonstrate your interest, and also after an interview to thank them for their consideration.

 Ready to get started?
 Our qualified team of immigration and employment specialists are ready to help.
 When you sign up with Canadim, you get to benefit from these great Canadian employment services: